Cheese-steak-jimmys/T1A3/README.md

 * Sayonara and time function
   If the player chooses to exit, A farewell message and a readout is provided of the time remaining until next game(next day).
     __________________________________
+## PEP 8
+* Virtual Studio's default formatter autopep8 and the popular 'black' module has been used to adhere to this style guide.
 ## Trello Implementation Plan
 ![Trello Implementation Plan](./docs/trello-main-ss.png)
 ___________________________________